Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Candidate target selection

 Although the predicted flux from this model exceeds the upper limit from the HGPS in several cases, we note that for most of these clouds, multiple SNRs contribute to the total flux prediction for a given cloud.
 Figure \ref{fig:totalcloudspec} shows that in the majority of cases, the fractional contribution from a single SNR dominates the total flux ($>90\%$) whilst other SNRs only providing a minor contribution ($<10\%$).
 In table \ref{tab:targets}, the fractional contributions from different SNRs are explicitly given; in many cases, one SNR dominates and the majority of the individual contributions to the total flux from different SNR lie below the upper limit from the HGPS.

 As noted above, in reality the corresponding SNRs will be located at different distances along the line of sight and cannot simultaneously contribute to the gamma-ray flux from a single cloud.
-The inconsistency with the upper limits shows that the SNRs are not all located at a comparable distance to the cloud along the line-of-sight.
 In fact, flux upper limits corresponding to the locations of illuminated clouds could be used to constrain the line-of-sight distance to SNRs; in cases where a detectable flux is expected should the SNR be at a comparable distance to the cloud.

 For several cases, there is no known distance estimate to the SNR, which was assumed to be located at the same line-of-sight distance as the cloud for the purpose of this model.
-Therefore, the predicted flux exceeding the flux upper limit from HESS may imply that the SNR is not located at a distance comparable to the cloud.
+Therefore, if the predicted flux were to exceed the flux upper limit from H.E.S.S., this would imply that the SNR is not located at a distance comparable to the cloud.
 Those SNRs for which a distance estimate was available are indicated in bold in table \ref{tab:targets}.

-Further uncertainties that could account for these discrepancies between the upper limits and predicted gamma-ray flux are discussed in section \ref{sec:sysunc}.
+Further uncertainties that could contribute to the predicted gamma-ray flux are discussed in section \ref{sec:sysunc}.